djipco/webmidi/website/api/classes/WebMidi.md

 In order, this is what happens towards the end of the enabling process:

-1. `midiaccessgranted` event is triggered
+1. `"midiaccessgranted"` event is triggered
-2. `connected` events are triggered (for each available input and output)
+2. `"connected"` events are triggered (for each available input and output)
-3. `enabled` event is triggered when WebMidi.js is ready
+3. `"enabled"` event is triggered when WebMidi.js is ready
 4. specified callback (if any) is executed
-5. promise is resolved

-The promise is fulfilled with the WebMidi object.
+5. promise is resolved and fulfilled with the `WebMidi` object.

 **Important note**: starting with Chrome v77, a page using Web MIDI API must be hosted on a secure origin (`https://`, `localhost` or `file:///`) and the user will always be prompted to